 - Still life: For those of us marinating in lockdown, this is a great way to explore something new without going outside.

 The Red Scare

 The red scare sort of sounds like redscale and therefore nonus imaginary points will be awarded for using a camera made in a country that signed the Warsaw Pact.
 Werra puns are also highly recommended.

 The Red Champion

-One lucky humanoid who participates in #BIFscale31 will be named The Red Champian.
-They shall receive eternal glory, an unnamed prize, and a glorious camera of dubious provenance.
+One lucky humanoid who participates in #BIFscale31 will be named The Red Champion.
+They shall receive eternal glory, an unnamed prize, and a glorious camera of dubious provenance, or equivalent.

 Where To Buy Redscale Film